This section of Ch. 1 will cover the following topics:

-Scan the annotated essay as a PDF or take a correctly-oriented photo of the pages to submit the assignment.
+Scan the annotated essay and save it as a PDF or take a correctly-oriented photo of the pages and submit the assignment.

 Here is an example of what your marked-up essay should look like.
 You won’t say exactly the same things; your notes are for you.
 But they should be thorough and useful.

 If we try to handle every challenge alone, we can become frustrated and overwhelmed.
 Following are some helpful resources available at Mt.
 Hood Community College (MHCC):